magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 ```

 If you want to test the remote `calculate` function, require the
-`modern-cljs.remotes` namespace and call it at the CLJS REPL prompt.
+`modern-cljs.remotes` namespace and call it at the CLJ REPL prompt.

 ```clj
 boot.user=> (require '[modern-cljs.remotes :as r])